santisamson/santisamson/README.md

 - 👋 Hi, I’m @santisamson
 - 👀 I’m interested in All that is coding, mainly back end, hate UI's
 - 🌱 I’m currently learning ASP.NET and SQL Server
 - 💞️ I’m looking to collaborate on ...
-I don't know really
+I don't know really, but if for some reason you want a newbie helping, just ask
-- 📫 How to reach me santisamson43@gmail.com
+- 📫 How to reach me santote_mas@hotmail.com, or as Kretom on most gaming Platforms ;)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I really... hate doing UI's